 The Great Wall at Jiankou, Beijing

 Unrestored, crumbling and impossibly steep in parts, this section of the Great Wall twists about a precipitous ridgeline, making it both magnificent and terrifying.
+If one is not careful, they could easily twist an ankle, or worse.

 A hike along the wildest of all walls in Beijing can be organized with WildChina’s great wall expert, William Lindesay.